We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 To progress in your practice, cultivate more body awareness.
 Instead of copying your teacher, develop a rich internal sense of how and where your body is positioned in space.
 Study the details, from meditation method and pranayama (breath work) to mudra (hand gestures) and mantra (sacred sounds).

-To do Look beyond a purely physical experience of yoga to explore its mental, emotional, and energetic effects.
+Look beyond a purely physical experience of yoga to explore its mental, emotional, and energetic effects.
 Notice the details and practice the subtle cues to build strength.

 As aspects of practice become more familiar, you can begin to develop what yogis call “drishti,” or focus and concentrated intention.
 With continued focus, more and more time will pass between periods of distraction.
 Your practice will start to generate a feeling of clarity and calm.

-To do Lose yourself in the fine details of the practice.
+Lose yourself in the fine details of the practice.
 Try to string postures along the ribbon of your breath, like pearls on a string.

 The next steps of committing to yoga